Maven Meter: New Orient Landmark Casino & Hotel

 The gym is located in the 5th floor Recreation Area, and has the same hours as the Spa.

 THE LAST WORD

 The New Orient Landmark was built last century and looks it too, but don’t let that dissuade you.
 Older properties such as these tend to age very well in Macau, and the Landmark is yet another example.
 It does quite a lot of things reasonably well with the end result being more than the sum of its parts.
 I love the old vintage rooms in particular and would gladly live there again.

 As for the Landmark Casino, it’s a total waste of time now, with only Baccarat and Sic Bo on offer.
 Losing that $100 Caribbean Stud Poker hurts a lot too, since the cheapest tables in Macau are now $300.
 (Which of course really means $900, after raising.)

 NEW ORIENT LANDMARK HOTEL LOCATION

-New Orient Landmark Hotel is directly opposite from Starworld on the Southern end of the Amizade Strip.
+New Orient Landmark Hotel is directly opposite Starworld on the Western end of the Amizade Strip.